matrix-org/matrix.org/content/docs/communities/moderation/_index.md

 | 50          | Moderator     |
 | 100         | Administrator |

-By default:
+With the recommended default:

 - **Users** can send messages, media, reactions and redact their own messages in a room.
-- **Moderators** can also change the room name, address, topic, remove users from the room (temporarily or permanently), redact other's messages, send a noisy notification to everyone in the room
+- **Moderators** can also change the room name, address, topic, remove users from the room (temporarily or permanently), redact other's messages and send a notification to everyone in the room at once using `@room`.
-- **Administrators** can also change the history visibility (whether people can see messages from before they joined or not), enable encryption in the room, remove entire servers from the room, and promote others as Moderators or Administrators
+- **Administrators** can also change the history visibility (whether people can see messages from before they joined or not), enable encryption in the room, remove entire servers from the room, and promote others to Moderator or Administrator.

 Most people in your community are just going to be regular users.
 Usually Moderators are appointed to handle the ad-hoc moderation issues.
 Note that this